republicprotocol/renex-sol/README.md

 ## Smart contracts

 The Ethereum Atomic Swap library is made up of several different smart contracts that work together to implement atomic swaps.
 These smart contracts are used by traders after the Republic Protocol has successfully matched their orders.
+However, traders are not required to use the Republic Protocol to use the Ethereum Atomic Swap contracts.

 1. The EtherToERC20 contract implements atomic swaps between Ether and an ERC20 token.
 2. The ERC20ToERC20 contract implements atomic swaps between two ERC20 tokens.